Ayesh/Composer-Preload/README.md

  - `extra.preload.files` : _Optional_

-An array of single `.php` files to be included.
+An array of single files to be included.
 This setting is optional.
 The files must exist at the time `composer preload` command is run.

 # Preloading